Eric-xin/compartmentalization_of_cells/readme.md

 - Lynch, M. et al. (2017).
 Membranes and their role in cellular compartmentalization.
 - Schavemaker, P. et al. (2022).
 The role of compartmentalization in cellular function.

-## Code

-Data analysis and visualization are done using Python and R. The code for data analysis and visualization can be found in this repository.

 ## Structure

 - `data/`: Contains the raw data files used for analysis.
-- `scripts/`: Contains the Python and R scripts used for data analysis and visualization.
+- `plots.ipynb`: The Jupyter notebook used for data analysis and visualization.
-- `figures/`: Contains the generated figures used in the report.
+- `results/img/`: Contains the sample figures

 ## Usage